-The board has experienced low passing rates for candidates that are taking the cosmetology written examination in Spanish.
-AB 181, Chapter 430, Statutes of 2016, specifically addressed this issue by requiring the board to review the Spanish language examination if, by January 1, 2016, the pass rate for Spanish speakers did not increase to the average pass rate for all other language examinations.
-The pass rates have not shown a significant increase in the pass rate.
-Therefore, in compliance with California Business and Professions Code, Section 7303.2 (b) the board has completed its review.
-The final report has been included in Section 12, Attachment C.
+The Board has experienced low passing rates for candidates that take the cosmetology written examination in Spanish.
+AB 181, Chapter 430, Statutes of 2016, specifically addressed this issue by requiring the Board to review the Spanish language examination if, by January 1, 2016, the pass rate for Spanish speakers did not increase to the average pass rate for all other language examinations.
+The pass rates have significantly increased, therefore, in compliance with California Business and Professions Code, Section 7303.2 (b) the Board completed its review.
+The report is included in Volume 2, Section 12, Attachment C.